Obyte (GBYTE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Obyte Historical Price

-According to the latest data gathered on Obyte live price page, the current price of Obyte is 5.02USD.
-The circulating supply of Obyte(GBYTE) is 883.25K GBYTE , giving it a market capitalization of $4.43M.
+According to the latest data gathered on Obyte live price page, the current price of Obyte is 4.74USD.
+The circulating supply of Obyte(GBYTE) is 886.25K GBYTE , giving it a market capitalization of $4.20M.

 The Obyte Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GBYTE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.